 Our student population is now almost 10,000, bringing students from 150 nations together in one place of learning excellence.

 After Bradford Institute of Technology was granted a Royal Charter and the University of Bradford was established, British Prime Minister Harold Wilson was installed as the first Chancellor.
-Today, that role belongs to Kate Swann, a respected leader in the UK business world.
+The role will soon belong to Anita Rani, an accomplished Bradford-born television and radio presenter.